 - Need to learn how to unclog a shower drain while you're at it?
 We can help.

-- Avoid pouring oil or fat down the sink: Oil and fat don't mix with water, so if you pour cooking oils down your sink regularly, they will begin to build up over time.
+- Avoiding pouring oil or fat down the sink: Oil and fat don't mix with water, so if you pour cooking oils down your sink regularly, they will begin to build up over time.
 Take note even in a bathroom as some soaps and any products that contain oil can leave built up gunk.

-Don't fancy mucking about with plumber's snakes and plungers?
+Don't fancy messing about with plumber's snakes and plungers?
 There are lots of products that will resolve most blockages within minutes, and if that doesn't work, then you know you have to call the plumber.
 Always look at the back of the product to make sure it is designed to tackle blockages and not simply deodorise/maintenance clean drains.

 Drain = sorted.